betajohn/eCommerce-Admin-Dashboard/Z_Readmes/RM_Forms.md

 ### Zod enums: declare a schema with a fixed set of allowable string values

+> To create an enum the members of the enum need to be known at compile time.

 ```ts
 const FishEnum = z.enum(['Salmon', 'Tuna', 'Trout']);
 type FishEnum = z.infer<typeof FishEnum>;